-Then there are Chrome extensions.
+Then there are Chrome extensions that function as Gmail tools.
 Assuming you use Chrome as your primary browser, you should be familiar with extensions—they’re (usually) small apps or bits of code designed to serve a specific purpose.

 In any case, I recommend you try these extensions to improve your productivity and your overall experience with Gmail:

 Like many of the Gmail tools on this list, BitBounce is free, and it’s ridiculously easy to use.
 With it, you’ll connect your existing Gmail account, and whenever someone you don’t know tries to send you an email, they’ll have to pay you a small fee.

-37. Send From Gmail.
+36. Send From Gmail.